Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: A Unified Categorization of SFT Objectives

 This definition emphasizes that different objectives exploit the model’s prior in opposite ways.
 While the precise boundary between prior-leaning and prior-averse (e.g., the choice of threshold $\tau$) is not unique and may depend on the task, some objectives exhibit clear contrasts (\emph{e.g.}, $-\log p$ versus $-p$), which form the primary focus of our study.
 To further probe their behavior, we also consider a hard-thresholding variant:

 where $\mathrm{HT}(I)$ denotes restricting updates to tokens whose predicted probabilities fall within an interval $I \subseteq [0,1]$.
-This formulation is particularly useful for ablation, as it isolates the contribution of tokens in specific probability ranges.
+This formulation is very useful for ablation, as it isolates the contribution of tokens in specific probability ranges.

 \textbf{The model capability continuum.} Unlike traditional classification tasks, language model post-training spans a wide variety of domains that differ substantially in how well they are supported by pretraining.
 Consequently, not all tasks should be treated uniformly.
 We categorize tasks along a \emph{model-capability continuum}, defined by the strength of the base model prior.
 A general categorization is shown in Fig.~\ref{fig:figure1}.
 Our classification relies on two complementary perspectives: (1) From the pretraining data side, tasks differ in the portion of relevant data contained in the corpus.
 For example, the LLaMA-3 report indicates that $\sim$25\% of its pretraining tokens are math-related, suggesting strong priors for mathematical reasoning (\emph{model-strong}).
 By contrast, figfont puzzles fall entirely outside the pretraining corpus and thus represent \emph{model-weak} tasks, while domains with partial coverage, such as medical reasoning, are considered \emph{intermediate}.
-(2) From the model side, we measure the mean predicted probability on the training set as a quantitative proxy of prior strength.
+(2) From the model side, we use the mean predicted probability on the training set as a quantitative proxy for prior strength.
+This is analogous to how the widely-used benchmark \texttt{lm\_eval} evaluates base models by computing log-likelihood over answer tokens across many benchmarks~\citep{eval-harness}.
 This measure aligns well with intuition: math tasks achieve high predicted likelihood of the training even before SFT (e.g., Qwen2.5-Math-7B: 0.81, LLaMA-3.1-8B: 0.76), whereas medical reasoning lies in the middle ($\sim$0.50), and figfont puzzles remain extremely low ($\sim$0.01).
 Together, these perspectives motivate our continuum view and ground it in both qualitative and quantitative evidence.
 The details and the rationales about our classification are included in Appen.~\ref{appen:continum_selection}.

 At the model strong (MS) end, prior-leaning objectives can be leveraged to refine a small number of critical tokens by concentrating learning on mid- to high-probability tokens that are more likely to be correct.
 At the model weak (MW) end, prior-averse objectives are more suitable, as they encourage the model to improve predictions across all tokens.
 For models of intermediate capability (MI), both objectives may provide benefits, depending on the characteristics of the task and the base model.